-CASE STUDY: GENZERO - DEPARTMENT FOR EDUCATION
+CASE STUDY: GENZERO

-GenZero is a collaborative research project led by the Department for Education (DfE), Innovate UK and several private sector organisations to deliver an ultra-low carbon building and quality standard for schools.
+GenZero is a partnership between the Department for Education (DfE), Innovate UK and several private sector construction innovators to deliver an ultra-low carbon building and quality standard for schools.

-This project has developed a platform to facilitate construction, landscaping and building operation choices that mitigate climate change and reduce environmental impact over a school's whole lifespan.
-It has achieved this by using renewable materials (timber and glulam), manufactured components, energy efficient principles (e.g. insulation, cross-ventilation) and sustainable energy solutions (heat pumps, solar PV).
+The platform has been designed to facilitate construction, landscaping and building operation choices which help mitigate climate change and reduce environmental impact over a school's whole lifespan.
+It does this by using renewable resources (timber and glulam) for manufactured components, by specifying energy efficiency (e.g. insulation, cross-ventilation), and by the use of sustainable energy (heat pumps, solar PV).

-Performance standards, across multiple building types, have been built into the platform's open source standards, along with a CQP (Critical Quality Point) process which any future additions to the platform are expected to meet.
+Performance standards, across multiple building types, are built into the platform's open source standards along with a CQP (Critical Quality Point) process which any future additions to the platform would be expected to meet.

-Interfaces have been consciously designed to reduce material waste and maximise flexibility, accommodating variable design elements, unique to an individual schools (e.g. finishes, external cladding, loose or fixed furniture), without affecting the building's low-carbon credentials.
+Interfaces are designed to reduce material waste and maximise flexibility, while variable design elements which are unique to an individual school (e.g. finishes, external cladding, loose or fixed furniture) would not affect the building's low-carbon credentials.

-The standards built into the GenZero platform support the DfE's adoption of the S21 output specification, introduced in the contractor's framework for schools in November 2021, which made it compulsory for all new school buildings in England to be net-zero carbon in operation.
+The standards built into the GenZero platform support the DfE's adoption of the S21 output specification introduced in the contractor's framework for schools in November 2021, which made it compulsory for all new school buildings in England to be net-zero carbon in operation.